zhullyb/monyhar/monyhar/content/browser/cache_storage/README.md

 actual size making it difficult for an attacker to ascertain the actual resource size via quota APIs.

-When Chromium starts, a new random padding key is generated and used for all new caches created.
+When Monyhar starts, a new random padding key is generated and used for all new caches created.
 This key is used by each cache to calculate padding for opaque resources.
 Each cache's key is persisted to disk in the cache index file